 One Room At a Time

-There is no specific timeframe for decluttering, as everyone will declutter in different ways.
-However, when you split up your decluttering into one room, or one section of a room at a time then the task becomes more manageable.
+There is no specific timeframe for decluttering, as everyone will declutter differently.
+However, the task becomes more manageable when you split up your decluttering into one room, or one section of a room at a time.
 We recommend starting with the room that you relax the most in, to give yourself a haven away from clutter as soon as possible.

 4 powerful questions to ask while decluttering